Sports and Activities

 In December, a team of Year 6 children represented Someries Juniors at the town curling competition held at Luton Sixth Form College.
 This was the first time any of our team members had played curling but we found out that some of them were natural players, quickly picking up how to knock out the opponents' stones and grab the points.
 The team did very well, proceeding to the quarter finals.

-Athletes of the half term - December 2019
+Athletes of the half term - Autumn II

 Sports highlights from the autumn term